 - Progressive loading — As your recovery progresses, slowly increasing the load on your achilles or patellar tendon will aid in your recovery.
 It is also essential to preventing relapse that you apply training that replicates running, as it will ensure your knee is strong enough.

 Here to Help

-We’d be happy to offer advice on your injury over the phone or via a video call.
-So, if you’re in pain after running and want expert advice, get in touch with F.I.T.
-Sports Injury Clinic today.
+We’d be happy to help, so if you’re in pain after running and want expert advice, get in touch with us today.